-The Center for Translational Medicine provides pilot funding opportunities for investigators at UT Southwestern and the Center's partnering institutions to explore new concepts, paradigms, therapies, or technologies to enhance translational research and promote new research partnerships.
+The Center for Translational Medicine provides pilot funding opportunities for investigators at UT Southwestern and Center’s partnering institutions to explore new concepts, paradigms, therapies, or technologies to enhance translational research and promote new research partnerships.
 Where appropriate, pilot funding is coupled with relevant educational programs to help applicants learn the skills needed to incorporate new techniques into their ongoing research.

-Clinical and Translational Education and Career Development
+Clinical Research Education and Career Development

-Clinical and Translational Research Scholar Program
+Clinical and Translational Research Scholars Program

 Sponsored in part by the National Institutes of Health (NCATS CTSA grant mechanism), this two-year track is designed for postdoctoral fellows and junior faculty who are on track to obtain extramural grant funding and show great promise toward becoming independently funded investigators.
 Funding may include partial salary and tuition support.